AyeCode/geodirectory/readme.txt

 >Overall this is the perfect choice if you’re thinking of building a directory site.
 No need to look elsewhere.
 >💁 mparsons501979 (@mparsons501979)

+>👉 __Unbelievable plugin__
+>⭐⭐⭐⭐⭐
+>This is the first business directory plugin I’ve ever used and I’m amazed about what it can do.
+I had reviewed several other directory plugins, but this one serves all of my purposes.
+There are so many options available >for everything imaginable.
+They also have tons of add-ons to do even more that are part of the membership package I signed up for.
+Something like this normally would cost tens of thousands to have this much functionality.
+I highly recommend.
+Their customer service is very responsive as well and knowledgeable.
+>💁 beantown123 (@beantown123)

 == 🔥 OUTSTANDING ELEMENTOR DIRECTORY PLUGIN INTEGRATION 🔥 ==

-GeoDirectory excels as the top Directory Plugin for Elementor, seamlessly integrating with the free Elementor Plugin and Elementor PRO.
+GeoDirectory excels as a Directory Plugin for Elementor, seamlessly integrating with both the free Elementor Plugin and Elementor PRO.

 Utilize our widgets as Elementor Elements and enjoy a super-tight integration with Elementor PRO.